If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 Is it hard to become a Travel Nurse?

 Some might consider it hard to become a travel nurse.
-But if you already are a nurse, or healthcare worker, becoming a travel nurse or travel healthcare worker is within reach.
+But if you already are a nurse, or healthcare worker, becoming a travel nurse or travel healthcare worker is easily within reach.

 Becoming a travel nurse will be much easier if you take your time researching travel nurse requirements and learn how travel nursing works.
 That way you can learn what to expect and make your travel nurse career decisions in your own best interest with more information.